|Previous Names||Glenalua House|

 |On 1888 map||Yes|

-Now known as Mount Prospect this house dates from 1843 according to the Memoriam to Washington Matthews below.
-The plot appears as open ground on the 1837 Ordnance Survey map.
-However, the name/date plaque on the front of the house states ‘1847 Mt.
+Now known as Mount Prospect this house dates from c.
+1847.
+The plot appears as open ground on the 1837 and 1843 Ordnance Survey maps.
+The name/date plaque on the front of the house states ‘1847 Mt.
 Prospect’

 The Waterhouse era.

 The longest standing residents and owners of the house were the Waterhouse family who first purchased the property in c.1854, having previously moved to live in Killiney in 1852 when they briefly lived in Kilmore House.
+The Waterhouse family lived in the nearby Glenalua Lodge from 1854 to 1866.
 Samuel Swinburne Waterhouse was born in England in 1819 and the family expanded the silver and goldsmith business to Dublin in the early 1840’s.
 He made various renovations to the house before moving in with his family.
 Samuel and his wife Anne had six children: Mary Rosa, William Dakin, Howard Alfred, Annie Alma, Emma Dakin and Thomas George.

 The Waterhouses prospered in the latter half of the nineteenth century and acquired many properties in the vicinity of Killiney Village.
 By 1900 Samuel and Anne had all but one of their adult children living close by.
 Mary Rosa and her children were living at Willmount House, Thomas George and his family were next door in Willmount Cottage.
 Howard Alfred and his family were living in Claremont House which was just around the corner and his two unmarried daughters Annie Alma and Emma Dakin were still living with their parents in Glenalua House.
 His eldest son William Dakin had married and settled in England.
 At this stage Samuel was a pillar of the local community.
 The family attended Holy Trinity Church and Samuel served on the local council.
 He also employed many locals who worked on his various properties.

-The extract from Mr. Samuel Swinburn Watherhouse’s obituary of 1905 praised him greatly:
+The extract from Mr. Samuel Swinburne Watherhouse’s obituary of 1905 praised him greatly:

 We regret to announce the death of Mr. S.S Waterhouse, JP, which occurred at his residence Glenalua, Killiney, early yesterday morning.
 The deceased gentleman, who had been ill only a few days, had reached his 86th year, and as a worthy and much respected citizen and good sportsman, his death will be deplored by a large circle of friends and acquaintances.
 Mr. Waterhouse, who hailed from Sheffield, settled down in Dublin a great many years ago and was head of the well-known firm of jewellers in Dame Street only retiring from business about six months ago.
 In 1849 Mr Waterhouse came to Dublin to manage his father’s business and took up his private residence two years later in Killiney where he did a great deal for the poorer classes in whose welfare he took a deep and kindly interest, and in him they found a true friend.
 He was one of the chief promoters in the movement which culminated so successfully in the opening of Killiney Hill and in his connection therewith he took much pride.
 Of a retiring and unostentatious manner the deceased gentleman was proud of his descent, which he could trace back to the year 1100, and he came of the Yorkshire branch of the Waterhouse family.
 He was the oldest member of the Dublin Chamber of Commerce and the oldest but one of the Royal Zoological Society and was also a member of the Killiney Urban Council of which he has also been chairman.